catlinman/neko-config-origin/README.md

 # Nekoconfig #

 Nekoconfig is a semi important repository containing most of my public configuration files as well as application skins and syntax highlighting settings for different kinds of code editing environments.
 It also contains utility scripts I've written at some point.

-The repository is split into three main folders.
+The repository is split into four main folders.
 The contents of these folders can be seen below

 - Configuration (config)
 	- Blender startup and configuration file